kamybagheri1998/hackathon/README.md

 The following feedback was provided by our peer group:
 - Good design.
 - More personas could be considered.
-- Lack of knowledge should be considered as an aspect/cause.
+- Lack of technical know-how should be considered as an aspect/cause.
 ## 2: Prototype
 ## 3: Credits
 Jan Leon Greve\